vuejs/vuepress/README.md

 The stylus palette system of Vuepress 1.0 (i.e. `styles/palette.styl` and `styles/index.styl`) will only work in default theme.

-To make the stylus palette system reusable, it's extracted to `@vuepress/plugin-palette-stylus`.
+To make the palette system reusable, it's extracted to `@vuepress/plugin-palette`.

-Theme authors can use their own way for users to configure styles (not be limited with stylus).
+Theme authors can use their own way for users to configure styles (not be limited with stylus as VuePress 1.0).

 #### Frontmatter